 Residents of Medicaid-certified nursing facilities and ICF/ID facilities who are receiving Medical Assistance for their care.
 It does not apply to private-pay residents, residents in personal care homes paying privately, or residents on a Medicare-only short-term rehab stay.

-Any personal need the facility does not provide and Medicaid does not cover: haircuts, clothing replacement, phone bills, postage, magazines, comfort foods, denture adhesive, hearing-aid batteries, gifts for family, religious items, modest entertainment subscriptions.
-You cannot spend it on items the facility is required to provide (basic toiletries, food, basic linens) or items Medicaid covers (most prescriptions, DME).
+Any personal need the facility does not provide and Medicaid does not cover: haircuts, clothing replacement, phone bills, postage, magazines, comfort foods, denture adhesive, hearing-aid batteries, gifts for family, religious items, and modest entertainment subscriptions.
+You cannot spend it on items the facility is required to provide (basic toiletries, food, basic linens) or items Medicaid covers (most prescriptions, durable medical equipment).

 The PNA is the resident's first deduction from monthly income before patient-pay is calculated.
-Other deductions include Medicare premiums, approved uncovered medical expenses, and an MMNA deflection to a community spouse (if married).
+Other deductions include Medicare premiums, approved uncovered medical expenses, and any MMNA deflected to a community spouse.
 What remains is the resident's patient-pay obligation to the facility.

 Where to Get Help

-• Pennsylvania Long-Term Care Ombudsman.
-1-717-783-8975, investigates complaints from nursing-facility residents including allegations of misuse of resident funds.
+Pennsylvania Long-Term Care Ombudsman Helps with: investigating nursing-facility resident complaints, including allegations of misuse of resident funds.
+1-717-783-8975

 Learn More